clement-danso/ODKC-Backup/README.md

 $ aws configure
 ```
 * Enter the following when prompted:
 _AWS Access Key ID [None]:_ enter the Access Key Id from the credentials.csv file you downloaded in ‘Create an AWS IAM User’ step.
-Note: this should look something like _AKIAPWINCOKAO3U4FWTN_
+**Note: this should look something like _AKIAPWINCOKAO3U4FWTN_**
-_AWS Secret Access Key [None]:_ enter the Secret Access Key from the credentials.csv file you downloaded in step 1 part d
+_AWS Secret Access Key [None]:_ enter the Secret Access Key from the credentials.csv file you downloaded in Create an AWS IAM User’ step.
-Note: this should look something like _5dqQFBaGuPNf5z7NhFrgou4V5JJNaWPy1XFzBfX3_
+**Note: this should look something like _5dqQFBaGuPNf5z7NhFrgou4V5JJNaWPy1XFzBfX3_**
 _Default region name [None]: enter us-east-1_
 _Default output format [None]: enter json_

 ## Create an S3 Bucket on AWS
 If you do not have one, you can create one by running :